Windfisch/papertool/README.md

 quite well already, though this is certainly not usable yet for real-world usage.

-Data sources are currently implemented or planne:
+Data sources are currently implemented or planned:

   - SemanticScholar for citations/references and PDF link (implemented)
   - DBLP for metadata (planned)
   - CrossRef for metadata (planned)

+The philosophy is to use as raw as possible data from the sources, and to cook them into nice BibTeX records using heuristics afterwards.
+This has the advantage that changes in heuristics can easily be implemented and affect *all* data, not just those retrieved after the change.

 Usage
 -----